emilyjspencer/Guardian-News-React/README.md

 # Guardian News

+# Update 2023 - CORS issue.
+I'm looking into this problem

 **Guardian News** is deployed with **Surge** at: [this link](http://wicked-expert.surge.sh)!

 For our Week 7 weekend challenge at Makers Academy, we were asked to create a single page application, using vanilla JavaScript, the Guardian API and our own testing frameworks.